Back to School & Health Tips To Ease The Way | Amoils.com

 Whether your young child is starting school for the first time or going back after the long school holidays, the whole family needs to get into an organized and stress-free routine once more.
 And top of the list is doing your best to ensure a happy and healthy child who is ready to learn and to enjoy his or her time at school.

 Pack a healthy lunch (and one that your child will actually eat) in a BPA and lead-free lunch box or bag.
-In an article on NaturalNews, the writer suggested the traffic light model for children’s lunches.
+NaturalNews.com suggests the traffic light model for children’s lunches.

-Yellow for Caution – the ones you should be more careful about including in the lunch box – desserts, baked goods and juices and…
+- Yellow for Caution – the ones you should be more careful about including in the lunch box – desserts, baked goods, juices and…

 Get involved in what your child’s school stocks in any vending machines or provides in a cafeteria.
 Encourage the school to stock healthy choices such as fresh fruit, dairy products, water and 100 percent fruit juice in the vending machines.
 Remember that each 12-ounce soft drink can contains approximately 10 teaspoons of sugar.
 Drinking just one can of soda a day increases a child’s risk of obesity by 60%.